pytorch/pytorch/docs/source/export.rst

 ``torch.export`` also specializes the traced graph based on the values of inputs that are not ``torch.Tensor``, such as ``int``, ``float``, ``bool``, and ``str``.
+However, we will likely change this in the near future to not specialize on inputs of primitive types.

 For example:

 ::